MichaelHolland23/track-suggester/README.md

-# _{track-suggester}_
+# _track-suggester_

-#### _{A website to help the user determine which courses to pursue.}, {August 11th, 2017}_
+#### _A website to help the user determine which courses to pursue., August 11th, 2017_

 #### By _**{Michael Holland}**_

 ## Description

-_{This website is designed to give the user some information about the different courses in web development available to them, and help them to determine which one is right for them.
+_This website is designed to give the user some information about the different courses in web development available to them, and help them to determine which one is right for them.
 It lists basic information about each track.
-It then uses the "forms" function in Javascript to gather information and takes their combination of inputs to give them a personalized recommendation.}_
+It then uses the "forms" function in Javascript to gather information and takes their combination of inputs to give them a personalized recommendation._

 ## Setup/Installation Requirements